piotrszczesniak/junior-react-developer-droplabs-interview/README.md

 I have created this project using [Create React App](https://github.com/facebook/create-react-app).

+edit: I have just added TypeScript.
+Adding types in progress...

 I have used following npm packages:

 - react-router-dom / for navigation between views without page reload